Aramgrigoryanwb/pieman/README.md

 ##### TOOLSET_DIR="${PIEMAN_DIR}/toolset"

 Specifies the directory which contains the tools necessary for creating chroot environments based on Alpine Linux and different Debian-based distributions.
 The toolset consists of [debootstrap](https://wiki.debian.org/Debootstrap) and [apk.static](https://wiki.alpinelinux.org/wiki/Alpine_Linux_package_management).

+##### XFCE4="false"

+Specifies whether to install xfce4 with lxdm.
+Available only on Ubuntu 18.04 Bionic Beaver arhmf or arm64.

 ---